 · Tasks combination, when to implant only one task is not enough to reduce risk to reasonable values.

 · Run-to-Failure, it is the best solution when the risk is under acceptable values, because it uses all components of life.

-· Redesign, they can include as equipment redesign as process or operation redesign.
-Before to propose a redesign the complexity and time to implant them, the costs and the risk to no avoid the failure mode probability or consequence must be considered.
+· Redesign, they can include equipment redesign as a process or operation redesign.
+Before proposing a redesign the complexity and time to implant them, the costs and the risk to no avoid the failure mode probability or consequence must be considered.